Fraternité Eucharistein

 Your retreat in Saint Jeoire

-Depending on the type of welcome, the community houses guests in rooms at the château or in the guest house:
+Depending on the type of stay, the community houses guests in rooms at the château or in the guest house:

-- The rooms at the château are in the respective enclosures of the brothers or sisters, each with a bathroom on the floor.
+- For individual stays, guests are generally housed in the château on the respective floors of the brothers or sisters, each with a shared bathroom on the floor.

 Geography and activities